 Resources for You

-Enhancing Diversity on FDA Advisory Committees
+Initiative to Increase Participation on FDA Advisory Committees

 Through the Enhancing Diversity initiative, the Office of Minority Health (OMH) is supporting Agency efforts to ensure ethnic, gender and geographic diversity among the pool of membership applicants to FDA Advisory Committees.
 The initiative seeks to recruit senior health professionals (scientists, academicians and practitioners) who have expertise working in underserved communities and understand the complexity of health disparities.